mubarak23/Rustsign/Readme.md

 🔐 Security Notes
 Your private key is sensitive — keep keys/private.key safe and encrypted.

-Signet does not transmit any data and runs entirely offline.
+rustsign does not transmit any data and runs entirely offline.

 You can move keys between machines securely via encrypted file transfer.